ownage-labs/cerebrosonic-navigator/README.md

 # Cerebrosonic Navigator Prototype
 ## Agentic RAG CLI Assistant

-The Cerebrosonic Navigator is a prototype product that leverages local Large Language Models (LLMs) to provide a speech-driven command line interface (CLI) assistant.
+The Cerebrosonic Navigator is a prototype that leverages local Large Language Models (LLMs) to provide a speech-driven command line interface (CLI) assistant.
 The assistant helps users by interpreting spoken commands, generating appropriate CLI commands, and providing explanations and manpages for those commands.

 ![Cerebrosonic Navigator](/docs/CerebrosonicNavigator.png)